zestynotions/dotfiles/README.md

 # dotfiles

-Bare repo for my .configs
+### Bare repo for my .configs

 Trying to follow the guide here: https://www.atlassian.com/git/tutorials/dotfiles Except I am using "cfg" as alias for my git commands.

-A big part of how my system is configured based on on the Yabai windows manager combined with skhd for keyboard commands.
+A big part of how my system is configured is based on the Yabai windows manager combined with skhd for keyboard commands.
 For command line I have integrated exa for listing files and directories, bat instead of cat for highlighting and color.
-Together these tool work with various bash shell scripting from my .config/bin folder to help get stuff done, including dynamically updating and displaying keyboard shortcuts and aliases for the system.
+Together these tool work with various shell scripting from my .config/bin folder called through my .zshrc to help get stuff done, including dynamically updating and displaying keyboard shortcuts and aliases for the system.

+## Todo's
+- script a faster/easier/automated way for git add, commit and push for the bare repo
+- Seperatetly synced prv_alias file for confidential aliases sourced in the .zshrc
+- Have the script that displays shortcuts decide to include either the skhd file if on OSX or the Sway config file if on Arch
+- Decide if 'fd $1 peco' is useful instead of broot for finding files on system.
+Searching in nnn might already be good enough as most text and config files are found through telescope in Neovim anyway.